clueboard/numeral.arduino/readme.md

 For more control over color you can exert direct control over each segment on the display.
 The display will not be updated immediately, you will have to manually update the display after making changes.

+## Set Individual Segments

-`void segment(int numeral, int segment, int r, int g, int b)`
+    void segment(int numeral, int segment, int r, int g, int b)

 Use this function to directly control individual segments.
-The segments are labled 0-7 and control individual letter segments plus the dot.
+The segments are labled A-G plus DP and control individual letter segments plus the dot.
 There are variables, `segmentA` through `segmentG` plus `segmentDP` that map to these segments.

 **Segment Layout:**